OpenShot/openshot-qt/doc/introduction.rst

 Introduction
 ============
-|openshot| OpenShot Video Editor is an award-winning, open-source video editor, available on
+|openshot| OpenShot Video Editor is an award-winning, open-source video editor, available for
 |linux| Linux, |mac| Mac OS X, and |win| Windows.
 OpenShot can create stunning videos, films, and animations with an
 easy-to-use interface and a rich feature-set.